WEHI-ResearchComputing/EnvironmentModules/README.md

 This is true, and actually this package is just a wrapper around that core functionality.
 You *need* Modules version 4.0.0 or above to run this package.
-The main advantages of using this wrapper are the nicer function interfaces, and the ability to automatically link R to newly loaded libraries.
+The main advantages of using this wrapper are the nicer function interfaces, nice documentation, and the ability to automatically “bake in” the modules to packages you install.

 > I’m getting the error “Could not detect an Environment Modules
 > installation”, but I know that Environment Modules is installed on my